 See Appendix III.
-The deadline for applications this year is 4 February 2009.
+The deadline for applications this year is 3 February 2011.

-9. Health and safety
+12. Health and safety

 The International Labour Office will do all possible to safeguard participants' health and safety during the Conference.
 Conference participants are requested to report to the secretariat any situation they believe to be a health or safety hazard.
-During the Conference full medical services are available, but all participants must be aware that the ILO does not provide insurance cover for accident or illness whilst journeying to or from Geneva or during the period of the Conference.
+During the Conference, full medical services are available, but all participants must be aware that the ILO does not provide insurance cover for accident or illness whilst journeying to or from Geneva or during the period of the Conference.
 All participants must therefore ensure that they have adequate insurance coverage in respect of illness and accident.

-10. Practical arrangements
+13. Practical arrangements

-Practical information of use to delegates during their attendance at the Conference can be viewed online by visiting the ILO web site (www.ilo.org) and following the link to the "International Labour Conference", and then to "Practical information for delegates".
-Further information concerning the day-to-day running of the Conference can be obtained by following the link to the "Daily Bulletin".
+Practical information of use to delegates during their attendance at the Conference can be viewed online by visiting the ILO website (www.ilo.org/ilc) and following the link to "Practical information for delegates".
+Further information concerning the day-to-day running of the Conference can be obtained by following the link to the Daily Bulletin.